Bowel cancer screening

 Who is invited?

-In England, men and women are offered bowel screening every two years from age 60 to 69.
+In England, men and women are offered bowel cancer screening every two years from age 60 to 69.
 The English programme is gradually being extended to also invite men and women aged 70 to 74.
 Older people can request a bowel screening kit by calling freephone 0800 707 6060.

-In Northern Ireland, men and women are offered bowel screening every two years from age 60 to 71.
+In Northern Ireland, men and women are offered bowel cancer screening every two years from age 60 to 71.

 In Scotland, men and women are offered the test every two years from age 50 to 74.

 And in Wales, men and women are offered screening every two years from age 60 to 74.

 Why is bowel cancer screening important?

 When bowel cancer is found at the earliest stage, there is an excellent chance of survival and more than 90% of people survive at least 5 years.
 When found late, the chances of survival are dramatically reduced.
 Research has shown that bowel screening with FOBT reduces the chances of dying from bowel cancer by a quarter in people who are screened1.

 The bowel cancer screening programme has only been fully up and running since 2010 so it is too early to say exactly how many lives it saves, but it is predicted that it will save over 2000 lives each year by 20252.

 What are the downsides of bowel cancer screening?